Highlights

 Are there challenges?

-The student outcomes published in the annual Aboriginal Report: How Are We Doing? demonstrate that there are persistent gaps and challenges in the results for Indigenous and non-Indigenous students.
+ECC and partner capacity to fully implement this action is a challenge.
+The student outcomes published in the annual Aboriginal: How Are We Doing?
+Report demonstrate that there are persistent gaps in the results between Indigenous and non-Indigenous students, highlighting the need for the public school system to better support all Indigenous learners.